FAQ about Compute Cloud

 group. root

-does not have a password, so you can simply connect to the VM via SSH (see Connecting to a Linux VM via SSH) and enter this command:
+has no password, so you can simply connect to the VM over SSH (see Connecting to a Linux VM over SSH) and run this command:

 sudo su

-You can also execute various commands without switching to root
+You can also run various commands without switching to root

 .
-For example, to shut down a VM from the guest OS, just enter the command:
+For example, to shut down a VM from within the guest OS, use this command:

 sudo poweroff

-Your data was likely taken over and third parties gained access to the VM.
-Take a disk snapshot (see Creating a disk snapshot) of the VM and create a new VM based on it (see Create a VM with disks restored from snapshots).
-If you succeeded connecting to the new VM, use stronger passwords and do not share your private data.
+Your login details have likely been compromised, resulting in unauthorized access to the VM.
+Create a disk snapshot of your VM (see Creating a disk snapshot this guide for details) and use it to create a new VM (see Creating a VM with disks recovered from snapshots this guide for details).
+If you succeeded connecting to the new VM, make sure to use stronger passwords and do not share your private data.

-If the VM created from the snapshot is also unavailable for connection, see How do I get important data from a broken VM.
+If you cannot access the VM you created from the snapshot either, see How do I retrieve important data from a failed VM.

-What should I do if I cannot connect to a VM from a Cloud Marketplace image?
+What should I do if I cannot connect to a VM created from a Cloud Marketplace image?

 Some Cloud Marketplace images have service usernames reserved, e.g., bitrix